 Product and Technology Relationships.
 We maintain strategic product and technology relationships with major industry leaders to ensure that our software applications are integrated with, supported by and add value to our partners' hardware and software products.
 Collaboration with these market leaders allows us to provide applications that enable our customers to improve data and information management efficiency.
-Our significant strategic relationships include Dell, Hitachi Data Systems McAfee and Microsoft.
+Our significant strategic relationships include Dell, Hitachi Data Systems, NetApp, Fujitsu and Microsoft.
 In addition to these relationships, we maintain relationships with a broad range of industry operating system, application and infrastructure vendors to verify and demonstrate the interoperability of our software applications with their equipment and technologies.

 Distributors, Value-Added Reseller, Systems Integrator, Corporate Reseller and Original Equipment Manufacturer Relationships.
 Our corporate resellers bundle or sell our software applications together with their own products, and our value-added resellers resell our software applications independently.
-As of March 31, 2011, we had approximately 780 reseller partners and systems integrators distributing our software worldwide.
+As of March 31, 2012, we had approximately 417 reseller partners and systems integrators distributing our software worldwide.

-In order to broaden our market coverage, we have original equipment manufacturer distribution agreements primarily with Dell and Hitachi Data Systems.
+In order to broaden our market coverage, we have original equipment manufacturer distribution agreements primarily with Dell, Hitachi Data Systems and NetApp.
 Under these agreements, the original equipment manufacturers sell, market and support our software applications and services independently and/or incorporate our software applications into their own hardware products.
-Our original equipment manufacturer agreements do not contain any minimum purchase or sale commitments.
 In addition to our original equipment manufacturer agreement with Dell, we also have a corporate reseller agreement with the Dell Software and Peripherals division.
+Our original equipment manufacturer and reseller agreements do not contain any minimum purchase or sale commitments.

-Additionally, we have distribution agreements covering our North American commercial and U.S. Federal Government markets with Arrow Enterprise Computing Solutions, Inc. ("Arrow"), a subsidiary of Arrow Electronics, Inc., and Avnet Technology Solutions ("Avnet"), a subsidiary of Avent Inc. Pursuant to these distribution agreements, Arrow's and Avnet's primary role is to enable a more efficient and effective distribution channel for our products and services by managing our reseller partners and leveraging their own industry experience.
+Additionally, we have distribution agreements covering our North American commercial and U.S. Federal Government markets with Arrow Enterprise Computing Solutions, Inc. ("Arrow"), a subsidiary of Arrow Electronics, Inc., and Avnet Technology Solutions ("Avnet"), a subsidiary of Avnet Inc. Pursuant to these distribution agreements, Arrow's and Avnet's primary role is to enable a more efficient and effective distribution channel for our products and services by managing our reseller partners and leveraging their own industry experience.